AllanWessels/MAB/README.md

-# mab — multi-armed bandit service
+# mab — multi-armed bandit service (scaled down from production/private)

 A small Go + gRPC service that solves the classical **multi-armed bandit**
 problem: given a set of channels (arms), each with an unknown reward